 Attaining the new solutions partner designation for Business Applications

 This is the second blog in a series exploring the evolution of the Microsoft Partner Network into the Microsoft Cloud Partner Program.
-Additional entries introduce the changes and explore the new solutions partner designation for Modern Work on the Microsoft Partner Blog.
+Additional entries introduce the changes and explore the new solutions partner designations for Modern Work, Security, and Azure on the Microsoft Partner Blog.

 As recently announced, we are evolving the Microsoft Partner Network into the Microsoft Cloud Partner Program to help all partners build your capabilities, meet customers’ digital transformation needs, unlock new customers, and scale to new markets.
 This transformation involves a realignment of legacy competencies to new solution partner designations and specializations, which will help customers easily identify partners with the technical capabilities and experiences they need.
 These designations also come with updated benefits packages for partners that include product benefits (including internal use licenses), go-to-market services, customer-facing badging, technical presales and deployment services, technical support, and more.